SPhillips1337/AIChatbot/Plan.md

 - **Achievements**:
     - Implemented a WebSocket push-based frontend (`index.html`) and a Node.js backend (`webhook-api/server.js`).
     - Externalized AI models to a remote Ollama endpoint, removing all local AI/ML Docker services.
-    - Replaced the Qdrant vector database with a lightweight local `db.json` file for memory, including an in-memory cosine similarity search for context retrieval.
+    - Integrated the Qdrant vector database for semantic memory (with dev-mock embeddings for local runs).
     - Implemented a robust conversational memory system that provides context to the AI.
     - Created an idle timer system to manage when the AI sends proactive thoughts, making the interaction more natural.